btipling/Rosy/README.md

 The premake5.lua script serves as the most up to date documentation for what is required to build this project.

-### Properietary Dependencies
+### Proprietary Dependencies

-The project is open source but it depends on non-free depdencies.
+The project is open source, but it depends on non-free dependencies.

 #### Vulkan SDK